 Don’t Overlook Load Time

 Finally, make sure that in the process of creating your ideal landing page, you don’t clog your website with too much unnecessary information that slows down the load time of your page.
-From a 2018 Google Research survey, we learnt that you can lose over half your visitors if your page takes longer than 3 seconds to load!
+From a 2016 Google Research survey, we learned that you can lose over half your visitors if your page takes longer than 3 seconds to load!
 Time is money!